mtahzibii/e-learning-website/README.md

 ## Intro

-This project was designed and implemented by order of the **Bugloos** company.
-Users can login and take the desired course and add to the dashboard.
+This project is developed with the request of **Bugloos** company.
+Users can register and login and take desired course and add to the dashboard.
 \
 &nbsp;